 We are extensively regulated under both federal and state laws.
 The following description briefly describes certain aspects of those regulations that are material to us and does not purport to be a complete description of all regulations, or aspects of those regulations, that affect us.
 To the extent statutory or regulatory provisions or proposals are described in this Form 10-K, the description is qualified in its entirety by reference to the particular statutory or regulatory provisions or proposals.
 Proposals to change the laws, regulations, and policies governing the banking industry are frequently raised at both the state and federal levels.
 The likelihood and timing of any changes in these laws and regulations, and the impact such changes may have on us, are difficult to ascertain.
 In addition to laws and regulations, bank regulatory agencies may issue policy statements, interpretive letters, and similar written guidance applicable to us.
-A change in applicable laws, regulations, or regulatory guidance, or in the manner such laws, regulations or regulatory guidance are interpreted by regulatory agencies or courts, may have a material adverse effect on our business, operations, and earnings.
+A change in applicable laws, regulations, or regulatory guidance, or in the manner such laws, regulations, and earnings.
 Supervision, regulation, and examination of banks by regulatory agencies are intended primarily for the protection of depositors and customers, the deposit insurance fund and the U.S. banking and financial system rather than shareholders.